Harnessing Object Grounding for Time-Sensitive Video Understanding: Conclusions

 \section{Conclusions}

-This work focuses on time-sensitive video understanding (TSV), which involves discerning not only the type of event but also its temporal context, making fine-grained scene comprehension essential for accurate interpretation.
-We hypothesize that incorporating object information in each frame can improve these tasks, and validate the hypothesis by adding textual descriptions of objects during model inference.
-However, adding such text description for every object in all video frames is inefficient and subjects to object prediction noise.
-To address this, we propose GO-Tokenizer to encode the grounded object information in a more abstract level.
-The resulting video-LLM, integrated with the GO-Tokenizer, is referred to as GO-Video and is fine-tuned on the target dataset using low-rank adaptations.
-Experiments show that GO-Tokenizer can be applied to several SOTA Video-LLMs (e.g., LITA and TimeChat), with GO-Video outperforms the vanilla Video-LLMs on ActivityNet-RTL and YouCook-2.
-Extensive ablation studies further reveal that GO-Tokenizer provides a more efficient and generalizable approach to encoding object information.
+This work focuses on time-sensitive video understanding (TSV), which requires discerning not only the type of event but also its temporal context, making fine-grained scene comprehension essential for accurate interpretation.
+We hypothesize that incorporating grounded object (GO) information can enhance TSV tasks and validate this by injecting textual descriptions of objects during inference.
+However, adding such descriptions for every object across all frames is inefficient and susceptible to prediction noise.
+To overcome these limitations, we propose GO-Tokenizer, which encodes GO information at a more abstract level.
+The resulting Video-LLM, integrated with GO-Tokenizer, is referred to as GO-Video and is fine-tuned on the target dataset using low-rank adaptation.
+Experiments demonstrate that GO-Tokenizer can be applied to various state-of-the-art Video-LLMs (e.g., LITA and TimeChat), with GO-Video outperforming vanilla Video-LLMs on ActivityNet-RTL and YouCook-2.
+Extensive ablation studies further reveal that GO-Tokenizer offers a more token-efficient and generalizable approach to encoding object information.